Steel Strips Wheels Ltd. (NSE: SSWL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Anand Kulkarni

-Thank you and all the very best.
+Understood.
+Thank you, and all the very best.

 Shanskar Singhal